Facts and figures

-- We spent £309.9m on over 1,100 grants to researchers in universities, medical schools and research institutes.
+- We spent £334.6m on around 1,400 grants to researchers in universities, medical schools and research institutes.

 Research to people

 Researchfish (formerly known as MRC e-Val) gathers outputs, outcomes and impacts arising from MRC-funded research.
-The most recent analysis is on the MRC e-Val pages but here are some highlights for the period from 2006 to 2011:
+The most recent analysis is on the Researchfish pages but here are some highlights for the period from 2006 to 2012:

-- MRC research cited in more than 200 international guidelines, including 40 NICE UK guidelines.
+- Significant influence on more than 300 international guidelines, including 50 NICE UK guidelines.

 The MRC’s intellectual property, and the commercialisation of it, is managed by a separate organisation: MRC Technology.

 - In 2012/13, MRC discoveries and inventions generated £91.7m in licensing income.

 Another fundamental part of the MRC’s mission is to promote dialogue with the public about medical research.